ckerce/Transformer-Sandbox/README.md

 Shaped Attention is developed and detailed by the ETH group, U. Toronto, and U. Oxford in [Noci, Li, Li, He, Hoffman, Madison, and Roy; The Shaped Transformer: Attention Models in the Infinite Depth-and-Width Limit](https://arxiv.org/abs/2306.17759)

-One output from the CausalSimplifiedTransformer class on the "Shakespear Char" example is given below.
+One output from the `CausalSimplifiedTransformer` class on the `train_shakespeare_char` example is given below.
 It does not currently work as well as the GPT-2 architecture already implemented in nanoGPT.
 Since the Simplified Transformer has fewer parameters than a standar transformer, the embedding dimension was increased to get approximately the same number of parameters (10.61M) as the reference GPT-2 implementation (10.65M).

 > GRETESTESTER:
 > And, if if John Montague-commothzen: